-Income Distribution of Applicants: RHA does not collect income data on pre-applications.
+Income Distribution of Applicants: \RHA does not collect income data on pre-applications.

-Number of Applicant Families Headed by an Elderly Person 428 11%
+Number of Applicant Families Headed by an Elderly Person 288 8%

-Number of Applicant Families with a Person with a Disability 1274 32%
+Number of Applicant Families with a Person with a Disability 931 27%

 Racial/Ethnic Breakdown:

-White 1144 29%
+White 831 24%

-Black 1826 46%
+Black 1620 47%

-American Indian/Native Alaskan 230 <1%
+American Indian/Native Alaskan 24 <1%

-Asian 22 < 1%
+Asian 24 < 1%

-Hawaiian/Other Pacific Islander 112 3%
+Hawaiian/Other Pacific Islander 113 3%

-Multi-Racial/Declined to Report 370 9%
+Multi-Racial/Declined to Report 814 24%

-Hispanic 1010 26%
+Hispanic 830 24%

-Non-Hispanic 2821 69%
+Non-Hispanic 2450 72%

 Average Length of Time to Receive Housing (in months) 43 Months

-Prospective tenants provided the above information on their application intake form.
-This information is subject to change until verified during the housing intake process.
+Prospective tenants provide the above information on their application intake form.
+However, this information is subject to change until verified during the housing intake process.

-^{}Average length of time varies by bedroom size.
-The longest time-averaged for any bedroom size is the (4)-bedrooms.
-Currently, an applicant will experience a average wait time of 5543 months before he/she is contacted.
-The average length of time for all waiting lists is based upon the time from the date of the original application was received by RHA until the date the applicant is contacted from the top of the waitlist to determine eligibility.
+\The average wait time varies by bedroom size, with the longest wait time currently for two-bedroom units.
+At present, an applicant on the two-bedroom waitlist can expect an average wait time of 60 months before being contacted.
+The overall average wait time for all bedroom sizes is calculated from the date RHA receives the original application to the date the applicant is contacted from the top of the waitlist for eligibility determination.